-Furthermore, existing systems often lack real-time detection capabilities, periodic audits and relying on inspections to identify theft incidents.
-This delay in detection can result in prolonged periods of unauthorized consumption, leading to increased losses. need for The real-time. automated detection systems has become evident. prompting the exploration of DNN-based approaches.
+Furthermore, existing systems often lack real-time detection capabilities, relying on periodic audits and inspections to identify theft incidents.
+This delay in detection can result in prolonged periods of unauthorized consumption, leading to increased losses.
+The need for real-time, automated detection systems has become evident, prompting the exploration of DNN-based approaches.